Looking for the quick answer? Read our FAQ on "How often to change the air filter".

-Every once in a while we’re asked what is the most important thing that Miami area homeowner's can do to protect their air conditioning and heating system between their regular PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the most important thing that Miami area homeowner's can do to protect their air conditioning and heating system between their regular tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is crucial to the effectiveness of your HVAC system, not to mention your home's air quality.
 Did you know indoor air pollution is in the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
 Changing the air filters is not a tough thing to do for most Miami homeowners, but there are usually two challenges to actually completing this job:

 - Understanding just how often to swap out your furnace or air conditioner filter.

 When To Change Your Air Filters

 Most filters have a recommended guideline on the box or plastic.
 It may say "Lasts up to 3 months" or "Change filter every 90 days".
 Look around at the store and you'll notice that some are meant to only last a month, while other manufacturers (like Honeywell) have produced media air cleaners with filters meant to be swapped once every 6-12 months.
 The norm seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we tell our friends and family to go by.
 If they're dirty, change them!
 A dirty air filter can contribute or cause damage to pricey components, like your compressor, so it's better to change it out more often than to let it go.
 If you want to follow the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
 Also note that your filter manufacturer might have a different recommendation from your HVAC equipment manufacturer.

 Figuring out how often to change your air filters relies upon several factors: